 Looking for other great National Parks to Visit with the Kids?

-The Luray Caverns is not to be missed on your visit to Shenandoah Valley.
+The Luray Caverns are not to be missed on your visit to Shenandoah Valley.
 You will be astonished by the size of stalactite and stalagmite growing in the cave.
 We couldn’t believe all the different forms and shapes created over thousands of years.
 Pretty amazing to see.

-To get to the cave, you walk down a long stair case and then follow along a sloping paved sidewalk area.
+To get to the cave, you walk down a long staircase and then follow along a sloping paved sidewalk area.
 There are 3 sets of stairs throughout the cave so a small stroller is recommended but it’s a pretty easy walk for kids.
 There is constantly something new and exciting to look at so we found the kids so engaged they didn’t mind the walk.

 Also included in your ticket are three small museums: Toy Town Junction, the Car & Carriage Caravan Museum, and Luray Valley Museum.
 Each is located on the property around the large parking lot area.
-With the addition of these three museum, I would plan on making this trip last about a half a day.
+With the addition of these three museums, I would plan on making this trip last about half a day.
 They do have two cafes to eat at and a wine tasting area to help you get through the day.
 There are also picnic benches if you want to bring your own lunch.
 Here’s the cooler we like for picnic lunches.

 Want to learn more about Luray Caverns?
 Ready Luray Caverns Virginia What to Know Before You Go.

 Winchester, Virginia is a small town in Shenandoah Valley with a cute little downtown area called Old Town Winchester.
-The Old Town area is pedestrian friendly with local shops and restaurants.
-While in Old Town, make sure to check out the Shenandoah Civil War Museum located in the old court house.
+The Old Town area is pedestrian-friendly with local shops and restaurants.
+While in Old Town, make sure to check out the Shenandoah Civil War Museum located in the old courthouse.
 You will learn tons of history about the war in the exhibits plus see original graffiti left by Civil War soldiers jailed on the courthouse walls.
 The kids thought that was pretty cool.

 Also located off of the Old Town Mall area is the Shenandoah Valley Discovery Museum.
 Here you’ll find a variety of interactive exhibits for the kids to explore.
 This would be a great place on a rainy day or for a change of pace from hiking in the National Park.

 Staunton, Virginia is another cool historic downtown to explore while visiting Shenandoah Valley.
-Start out at the visitor center located in the downtown and pick up a self guided walking tour of the area.
+Start out at the visitor center located in the downtown and pick up a self-guided walking tour of the area.
 This will give you a better understanding of the town’s history.
 Take a walk over to the train station bridge and walk up the hill for a great view of the city.
 Don’t worry, it’s an easy walk.

 After walking around town, grab a quick lunch at The Depot Grille.
 It’s located in the old freight depot of the Staunton Train Station and is a family favorite.
 Kids will love drawing pictures that can be hung up on the walls of the restaurant.
 Afterwards, head over to Sunspot Studios and watch glass blowing demonstrations by local artisans as they make amazing glass creations.
 It’s really cool to see and free.